top of page

 The similarity between certain meditative and psychedelic experiences has often been described.
 But I have not seen a detailed phenomenology and comparison of a singular classical Buddhist meditation experience.
 Instead, most descriptions at a high level, such as a feeling of one-ness, sacredness, or timelessness.

 All of these characterised my experience.
-But I want to provide a more detailed and granular phenomenological information than that, and to compare it to descriptions in Buddhist scriptures and academic writings.
+But I want to provide more detailed and granular phenomenological information than that, and to compare it to descriptions in Buddhist scriptures and academic writings.

 This post is, in a way, a phenomenological addition to Tim Ferris´question to Henry Shukman how one can compare the Zen "Kensho" awakening experience with a similar Ayahuasca experience.